 You are allowed to sit at the back of the court to watch other cases before yours, and to familiarise yourself with the layout and the proceedings, but you must leave the court and wait outside as soon as the case in which you are a witness begins.

 All that you as a witness are required to do is to give your evidence as clearly and concisely as possible.
 You are there to help the court to reach a decision on the basis of the evidence put before it.
 You just have to explain what you have seen, heard and done, and to do so honestly and impartially.
-If possible, body worn camera footage can submitted to the court, Make sure it is the raw, un-edited footage.
+If possible, CCTV and body worn camera footage can submitted to the court, Make sure it is the raw, un-edited footage.

 Door supervisors are not professional witnesses and are not expected to demonstrate any special court skills.
 The court just wants to hear the true facts.